BohemianCodes/100-days-of-code/log.md

 ### Day 20: June 29, Thursday

-**Today's Progress**: Went through many Modules in Skillcrish 105 - Git, Guthub & the command line
+**Today's Progress**: Went through many modules in Skillcrush 105 - Git, Guthub & the command line

 ### Day 21: June 30, Friday

-**Today's Progress**: Went through many Modules in Skillcrish 105 and the jQuery section of the WebDev2-course
+**Today's Progress**: Went through many modules in Skillcrush 105 and afterwards, continued the jQuery section of the WebDev2-course.

 **Thoughts** Getting back into JavaScript and jQuery after a 2-week break is difficult.
 I have already forgotten basics.
 Note to self: Try to code consistently and learn daily.